Migration from v3 to v4

 Importing Helpers or Plugins

-helpers, the array of built-in plugins, or a single plugin during runtime, this is now a top-level export instead:
+If you import/require helpers, the array of built-in plugins, or a single plugin during runtime, this is now a top-level export instead:

 // import helpers